What You Can Learn From Millennials for a Better Retirement

 Depending on your own preferences, you might explore these options for some small monthly savings in retirement.

 4. Talk About Money

 Once upon a time, taboo topics for polite conversation included sex, politics, and money.

 For better or worse, most of us now feel freer to talk about a wide variety of subjects, but personal finance remains an uncomfortable subject.

-Why is talking about money a good thing?
-Behavioral research has found that having peers who have good financial habits, can help you to have good financial habits.
+Talking about money is a good thing.
+Behavioral research has found that having peers who have good financial habits can help you to have good financial habits.
 It is kind of like healthy eating and exercise.
-You are more likely to engage is positive behaviors if your peers are engaged in those behaviors and talking about them.
+You are more likely to engage in positive behaviors if your peers are engaged in those behaviors and talking about them.
 Furthermore, you can gain a lot of useful information by sharing ideas with friends.

 5. Seek Adventure

 According to Jeff Froms, President of FutureCast, a marketing consultancy that specializes in millennial trends, millennials crave the joy of adventures and discoveries, whether epic or everyday.

 Seeking adventure and new experiences is a great idea for a better retirement.
 As we get older, our perception is that time is passing more quickly.
 As we grow older, more things are familiar to us and our brains can process what we know faster than what we have never experienced before.

 You can actually slow down the clock by trying new things.
 New experiences take more time to process, making time appear to last longer.